 Refer to the Causal Analysis and Resolution process area for more information about determining causes of selected outcomes.

-2. Identify criteria to be used in selecting subprocesses that are key contributors to achieving the project's quality and process performance objectives.
+2. Identify criteria to be used in selecting subprocesses that are key contributors to achieving the quality and process performance objectives for the work.

 Examples of criteria used to select subprocesses include the following: